MartinHoldrege/fire_model/README.md

+# fire_model
+Determining the relationship (i.e., fitting a GLM) between wildfire and  annual forb and grass biomass, perennial forb and grass biomass, mean annual temperature, mean annual precipitation, proportion summer precitation.
+Using data from across the sagebrush biome.

-# cheatgrass_fire
+# Scripts
-Determining relationship between cheatgrass (and other variables) and fire, that could be used in STEPWAT2
+Earthengine and R code can be found the the scripts folder.
+Data will be made available on ScienceBase

 # Data